Fountainhead Antique Auto Museum

 Historic photos and videos located throughout the galleries vividly illustrate the extreme circumstances faced by Alaska’s pioneering motorists.
 Although dreadful road conditions and severe climate were unkind to their vehicles, some of these early autos survived and several are exhibited in the Alaska Gallery.
 These include the Territory’s first automobile, built in 1905 by a man who had never seen a car before!
 At the Sourdough Roadhouse, children and adults can don period clothing and climb aboard a 1911 automobile for photographs along the Old Valdez Trail.

-Other museum attractions include on-going projects in the automotive shop, a bicycle exhibit and gift shop.
-Self-guided tours with handsets, group and docent guided tours.
-On-site dining and lodging available at Wedgewood Resort and Bear Lodge.
+Other museum attractions include a bicycle exhibit, gift shop and on-going projects in the automotive shop.
+There are self-guided tours with handsets, as well as group and docent guided tours.
+Visit the museum at 212 Wedgewood Drive.